Kento Nakajima: Career

-Nakajima was part of B.I.Shadow.
 In 2008, B.I.Shadow was formed as a Johnny's Jr. group.
-At that time the members were: Kento Nakajima, Fuma Kikuchi, and Misaki Takahata.
+At that time the members were: Fuma Kikuchi, Misaki Takahata, and him.
 During that year, they acted in the drama Scrap Teacher.

+He was chosen for the 5-member group Sexy Zone in 2011, when he was 17, which debuted in November 16 with the release of their eponymous debut single.
+Their average age was 14.4, making them the youngest group to debut since the Oricon Singles Rankings began in January 1968.

-He is one of the chosen personalities to represent the network WOWOW during the broadcast of 92nd Academy Awards.
+He was one of the chosen personalities to represent the network WOWOW during the broadcast of the Academy Awards.
 He studied English for this occasion and showed wonderful English-speaking skills.

+It was announced that Nakajima would leave the group on March 31, 2024, but continue in the agency as a talent and actor, seeking "to take on various challenges as an idol and an actor, both in Japan and abroad."

+Nakajima made his overseas debut as an actor in Hulu / SkyShowtime's drama Concordia, which started airing on May 23, 2024.

+As a singer, Nakajima released a single in 2024, in a collaboration with Tatsuya Kitani, as the unit GEMN.
+The single, titled "Fatal", served as the opening theme song for the second season of anime series Oshi no Ko.
+He also released a song as part of the "Hitogoto Project", "Hitogoto feat.
+Kento Nakajima", which serves as theme song for the TV Tokyo drama series "Shosen Hitogoto desu kara: Toaru Bengoshi no Honne no Shigoto" in which he appears.

+Nakajima's solo debut is slated for December 25, 2024, with the release of the album N/bias. accompanied with his first solo live, "KENTO NAKAJIMA 1st Live 2025 N/bias" at the Ariake Arena in Tokyo on January 17-19, 2025.

+On his official site, in a post dated October 17, 2024, Nakajima informed of the opening of official YouTube and TikTok accounts.

 Personal life

-Often fondly called as "Kenty," Nakajima is an only child and was raised by his mother to have a gentleman's attitude or "lady first" principle.
-He loves to play the piano and often performs with it during their concerts.
-He updates his blog KenTeaTime or ‘KTT’ on Johnny’s web everyday, reporting his daily life to his fans.
-He is a big fan of the manga Kimetsu no Yaiba and he can't be stopped every time he starts talking about it.
+Often fondly called "Kenty", Nakajima is an only child and was raised by his mother.
+He loves to play the piano and often performs it during their concerts.
+He updates his blog KenTeaTime or 'KTT' on Johnny's web everyday, reporting his daily life to his fans.
+He is a big fan of the manga Kimetsu no Yaiba.
 He coined the term "Sexy Lovers" or セクラバ (sekurabas) for Sexy Zone fans.
-He owns a toy poodle he named, "Bonita" or "Boni-chan."
+He owns a toy poodle he named, "Bonita" or "Boni-chan".

 He graduated with a bachelor's degree in Sociology at Meiji Gakuin University.